-- 1. In Visual Studio, click the View menu, then click Other Windows, and then click Start Page.
-The Recent Projects list appears. - 2.
-In Visual Studio, in the Recent Projects list, click the project name.
+- 1. In Visual Studio, click the View menu, then click Other Windows, and then click Start Page. - 2.
+In the Recent Projects list, click the project name.
 Visual Studio prompts whether to remove the entry from the list of recent projects.